Working with Kingdom impact: Bringing God’s Presence Into Your Workplace

 Prayer

-Father, thank You for the gift of work and the privilege of carrying Your Kingdom into the everyday moments of our lives.
-Teach us to serve wholeheartedly, with joy, integrity, and compassion.
+Thank You for the gift of work and the privilege of carrying Your Kingdom into the everyday moments of our lives.

 Strengthen us where we feel weary.

-Renew us where we’ve grown discouraged.
+Renew us where we have grown discouraged.

 Use our lives to shine Your goodness to everyone we meet.